kornelski/pngquant/README.md

   - uses variance instead of popularity for box selection (improvement suggested in the original median cut paper)
   - supports much larger number of colors in input images without degradation of quality
-  - more accurate remapping of transparent colors
+  - more accurate remapping of semitransparent colors
   - feedback loop that corrects poorly quantized colors
+  - gamma correction (output is always generated with gamma 2.2 for web compatibility)
-  - gamma correction and floating-point math used throughout
+  - floating-point math used throughout (more accurate colors and dithering)

 * More flexible commandline usage

   - number of colors defaults to 256
   - standard switches like `--` and `-` are allowed

-* Modernised code
+* Refactored and modernised code

+  - no workarounds for MSDOS and machines with 1MB of RAM
   - C99
   - Intel SSE3 optimisations